yeezick/Boss-Card/README.md

 #### PostMVP

-- Display date on card
-- Allow user to edit card styling
+ - give professional aesthetic to project
+ - add animations to grab consumer attention
-- Use local storage to save user favorites
+ - allow users to "like" other user cards
+ - allow users to style their card colors
-- Allow user to choose favorites and use their templates
+ - allow users to edit their element positioning

 ## Project Schedule